amirivojdan/khoroos/docs/guide/docker.md

 ## Authentication and startup options

-`HF_TOKEN` is passed at runtime.
-Alternatively, mount a token file readable by the container user and set `HF_TOKEN_FILE`:
+Authentication is optional for the default public models.
+For private replacement models, pass `HF_TOKEN` at runtime, or mount a token file readable by the container user and set `HF_TOKEN_FILE`:

 ```bash
 docker compose run --rm --no-deps \